 Pneumatic forklift tires require a larger frame than cushion tires.
 As a result, they tend to cost more.
 However, their ability to work on a variety of surfaces justifies the higher price.

 There is also the maintenance of pneumatic tires that needs to be considered.
 The pressure of these tires must be monitored regularly.
 If the tires are damaged or punctured in any way and the pressure falls below the recommended level, they can quickly go flat.
 This is a real concern when working on rough terrain.

 To alleviate maintenance concerns, certain pneumatic forklift tires can be inflated with polyurethane foam.
 In this instance, the tires won’t go flat.
 But, the use of polyurethane foam can reduce some of the tires’ shock-absorbing effects.

 What Are Cushion Tires?

-Forklift cushion tires are mainly used indoors, on smooth surfaces.
-Their small turning radius makes the tires ideal for warehouses, manufacturing plants, loading docks, and distribution centers.
+Pneumatic tires aren’t right for every work environment.
+That’s where cusion tires come into play.
+Cushion tire forklift options can be used indoors or on smooth surfaces.
+A small turning radius makes these types of tires ideal for narrow aisles in warehouses, manufacturing plants, loading docks, and distribution centers.
 Cushion tires can also be used outdoors on asphalt, but only for light applications.

 Pneumatic vs. Cushion Tires